-- 7.1 Tree information: Details of each individual tree assessed, including the observations taken during the site inspection, can be found in the tree inspection schedule in Appendix 2, where the indicative tree protection zone (TPZ) and Structural Root Zone (SRZ) has been calculated for each of the subject trees.
+- 7.1 Tree information: Details of each individual tree assessed, including the observations taken during the site inspection, can be found in the tree inspection schedule in appendix 2, where the indicative tree protection zone (TPZ) and Structural Root Zone (SRZ) has been calculated for each of the subject trees.
 The TPZ and SRZ should be measured in radius from the centre of the trunk.
 Each of the subject trees have been awarded a retention value based on the observations using the Tree AZ method.
 Tree AZ is used to identify higher value trees worthy of being a constraint to development and lower value trees that should generally not be a constraint to the development.
-The Tree AZ categories sheet (Barrell Tree Consultancy) has been included in Appendix 3 to assist with understanding the retention values.
-The retention value that has been allocated to the subject trees in this report is not definitive and should only be used as a guideline. - 7.2 Site plan: In Appendix 1 two site plans have been prepared, where the tree information including canopy spread, TPZ and SRZ have been overlaid onto the site plans provided.
+The Tree AZ categories sheet (Barrell Tree Consultancy) has been included in appendix 3 to assist with understanding the retention values.
+The retention value that has been allocated to the subject trees in this report is not definitive and should only be used as a guideline. - 7.2 Site plan: In Appendix 1 two site plans have been prepared, where the tree information including canopy spread, TPZ and SRZ have been overlaid onto the site plans.
+The following site plans are included; - Appendix 1A: Existing Site Plan - Appendix 1B: Proposed Site Plan